 Committee chairs and vice chairs are appointed by the IPO President for one-year terms that run from January 1 to December 31.
-Chairs and vice chairs can be reappointed for additional terms, but reappointments are sometimes limited to give other members leadership opportunities.
+Chairs and vice chairs can be reappointed for additional terms, although reappointments are sometimes limited to give other members leadership opportunities.

-Chairs and vice chairs should be in regular communication with their board and staff liaisons for feedback about the committee's projects, context such as existing board resolutions and other policy positions, historical information such as rejections of certain recommendations, whether changes in circumstance merit revisiting a position, and projects to which the board is not likely to be receptive.
+Chairs and vice chairs should be in regular communication with their board and staff liaisons for feedback about the committee's projects; context, such as existing board resolutions and other policy positions; and historical information, such as how certain recommendations have been received, whether changes in circumstance merit revisiting a position, or projects to which the board is not likely to be receptive.

 Although the number and scope of projects undertaken by committees will vary, chairs and vice chairs should expect to devote an average of two to three hours a month to committee work.